Algebraic integer

-In algebraic number theory, an algebraic integer is a complex number which is integral over the integers.
+In algebraic number theory, an algebraic integer is a complex number that is integral over the integers.
 That is, an algebraic integer is a complex root of some monic polynomial (a polynomial whose leading coefficient is 1) whose coefficients are integers.
 The set of all algebraic integers A is closed under addition, subtraction and multiplication and therefore is a commutative subring of the complex numbers.

-The ring of integers of a number field K, denoted by O_{K}, is the intersection of K and A: it can also be characterised as the maximal order of the field K. Each algebraic integer belongs to the ring of integers of some number field.
+The ring of integers of a number field K, denoted by O_{K}, is the intersection of K and A: it can also be characterized as the maximal order of the field K. Each algebraic integer belongs to the ring of integers of some number field.
 A number α is an algebraic integer if and only if the ring $\mathbb{Z}[\alpha]$ is finitely generated as an abelian group, which is to say, as a $\mathbb{Z}$-module.

 Definitions

 The following are equivalent definitions of an algebraic integer.
 Let K be a number field (i.e., a finite extension of $\mathbb{Q}$, the field of rational numbers), in other words, $K = \Q(\theta)$ for some algebraic number $\theta \in \Complex$ by the primitive element theorem.